RichardBurnsRally/blender-track-exporter/index.md

 This is a Blender addon for exporting tracks for Richard Burns Rally.
-The ultimate goal is to understand and support every feature available in RBR, and to supercede use of the custom tool Wallaby, which has a number of limitations.
+The ultimate goal is to understand and support every feature available in RBR, and to supersede use of the custom tool Wallaby, which has a number of limitations.
 Thank you to **Wally** for the creation of that tool, without it RBR would have probably died by now.